 Tai Chi Classes

-Arthritis NSW runs Tai Chi classes in the following locations:
+Arthritis & Osteoporosis NSW runs Tai Chi classes in the following location:

-To find out more about the classes or to join contact Arthritis NSW on 02 9857 3300 or enquire here.
+Want to join our Tai Chi classes?
+To find out more about the classes or to join contact Arthritis & Osteoporosis NSW on 02 9857 3300 or enquire here.

 We offer a comprehensive membership program that aims to help people improve their quality of life and is working to keep NSW moving.
 At Arthritis NSW, our focus is to ensure that members are well-informed, educated and supported to aid in managing their condition and enjoying a healthy lifestyle.

 “I support the work of Arthritis NSW as I get so much from being a member; support from others in our regular meetings; information from Arthritis NSW about how better to manage my condition; the webinars and seminars as well as the Challenging Arthritis program have given me confidence to deal with my arthritis every day as well as talk to others about it.” - Carol who is in her 50s and has Osteoarthritis.